Our Head Vocal Coach Sarah will help you reach those hard to reach notes.

 Have you ever been in a cinema and looked around you to see that every single person around you is silent, eyes unblinking, maybe just a tear running down their cheek and a piece of popcorn frozen half way between the bag and mouth.
 Chances are you are watching a film that no doubt has been well written and directed, but also beautifully acted.
 In fact, some of the best actors are the ones that can take a poor storyline and turn it into a masterpiece.
 Although, once again, the talent that you are born with can be a factor, we believe that of all the elements of the performing arts, this is one that can be most easily developed at any age.
 What you will need though is an ability to understand a character by reading a script, to listen to direction, be confident in your abilities, to remember lines and work well in a team.
 As with everything at Sirius, we will keep you generally in your comfort zone, but gently stretch you to build you confidence and learn and develop without even realising you are being taught anything.
 Could you be the next Hollywood or even better, UK based star to emerge.
 It’s very possible with application and ambition.
 If you’ve read the other sections, you will know what I’m going to say next.
 Indeed, you are right Have Fun!!

-An airline Captain by profession and having no discernible talent in the performing arts myself, I watched how my son had developed so well through performance and how happy he was.
+An airline Captain by profession and having no discernible talent in the performing arts myself, I watched how my son had developed so well through performance and how happy he was and indeed still is.
 It was this that made me decide to branch into Sirius Young Performers Ltd to help others experience what Oscar did.
+By employing the amazing team we have and sticking to our core principles, I believe that Sirius Young Performers can provide an amazing theatrical training experience.
 I enjoy eating out far too much and being near water.

 Sarah graduated with a BA(Hons) from York St John University.
 She is passionate about the arts and loves sharing this enthusiasm through her teaching.
 She has taken part in many performances including Annie, Bugsy Malone and Hello Dolly and more recently a duologue co-written by herself that was shown at the Harlow Playhouse.
 Sarah has continued her training throughout her career and is currently completing her Licentiate Teaching Diploma in Speech and Drama.
 Sarah is a singer songwriter and enjoys teaching and encouraging both adults and children alike.